krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 changes not just what we observe, but what we measure, and thus can reason about.

-The calculus focuses on the time *in between* snapshots of history: when a task was present, where it was present, for how long, and whether its presence shifted across people, tools, or systems.
+In this particular case, the calculus focuses on the time *in between* snapshots of history: when a task was present, where it was present, for how long, and whether its presence shifted across people, tools, or systems.

 The connective tissue is no longer the task itself, or the process steps it
 followed, or who was working on it, but a continuous, observable *thread of